Mat-Carv/T3A2-Miguelittos-Pizza-Frontend/README.md

 $ bundle install
 ```

-Before running the application locally on your machine, you must first access the api.js (T3A2-Miguelittos-Pizza-Frontend/src/config/api.js) and in the apiUrl constant make sure the "baseURL: 'http://localhost:8080'" is the ***ONLY uncommented line*** inside of it.
+Before running the application locally on your machine, you must first access the api.js (T3A2-Miguelittos-Pizza-Frontend/src/config/api.js) and in the apiUrl constant make sure that "baseURL: 'http://localhost:8080'" is the ***ONLY uncommented line*** inside of it.
 This will change the base url used for sending the requests to your localhost:8080, or which ever other port you decide to use.

 ### Running Locally